-Appendix A: Signs and Indicators of abuse 26 Appendix B: Managing a Disclosure of Abuse 30 Appendix C: Procedures if an allegation is made against a member of staff 31 Appendix D: Key Roles and Responsibilities 32 Appendix E: Key messages from Serious Case Reviews 1.
-Introduction and Context: 1.1 Our responsibilities
+Appendix C: Procedures if an allegation is made against a member of staff 30 Appendix D: Key Roles and Responsibilities 31 Appendix E: Key messages from Serious Case Reviews 34

+1. Introduction and Context:

+1.1 Our responsibilities

-Section 175 of the Education Act 2002 places a duty on local authorities in relation to their education functions, the governing bodies of maintained schools and the governing bodies of further education institutions (which include sixth-form colleges) to exercise their functions with a view of safeguarding and promoting the welfare of children who are either pupils at a school or who are students under 18 years of age attending further education institutions.
+Section 175 of the Education Act 2002 places a duty on local authorities in relation to their education functions, the governing bodies of maintained academies and the governing bodies of further education institutions (which include sixth-form colleges) to exercise their functions with a view of safeguarding and promoting the welfare of children who are either pupils at a academy or who are students under 18 years of age attending further education institutions.

-The same duty applies to independent schools (which include academies and free schools) by virtue of regulations made under Section 157 of this Act.
+The same duty applies to independent academies (which include academies and free academies) by virtue of regulations made under Section 157 of this Act.